d-portero/Projects/README.md

 ## Projects
-#(Page Under Development)
+# (Page Under Development)
-Some of the projects I ha
+Some of the projects I have worked on, and the ones I am currently tackling.

 # Mason Jar  Bioreactor V1